 One of the issues that Peloton makes abundantly clear in its “buying a used bike” FAQ is about the warranty.
 That is, a warranty is not transferrable.
 So, even if you buy a used bike that the seller bought new just a few months ago, you will void the warranty when you buy it.

 Just so you know, all new Peloton bikes come with a free, 12-month or one-year warranty.
 Before that one year is up, you have the option to buy an extended warranty for up to three more years.
 That extended warranty costs just a few hundred bucks.
+Think of it like Apple Care for your iPhone or MacBook or iPad but for your Peloton.

 How much does a used Peloton bike cost